 Noah's initial words stung more than he would like to admit to himself.
 They were true after all, and Jay knew it.
 The last part though, the last part made him cry again.
 He had never heard the other confirm his thoughts before, that he... cared about him.
 Warmth threatened to overwhelm him again.
 He wanted to hug the other man, run away from here.
 But who was Jay fooling?
 There really wasn't a choice here.
 If this had been another life, another time, then he would have loved to go.
 But he couldn't.
 He wouldn't.

 "Are you an idiot?" he heard his voice tell the other.
 It was as if Master had taken over his body at that moment.
-"Don't you think you have helped enough?" he scowled at the other before pointing to his own injuries.
+"Don't you think you have helped enough?"
+His lips twisted into a scornful scowl as he pointed to his own injuries.
 "This is all your fault, if you hadn't come today this wouldn't have happened!"
 It pained him to make his face twist with anger like this, but he knew there was no other choice.

 And there it was.
 The answer twinkled softly in the moonlight, a soft gentle jingle provoked by the nighttime breeze.
 Noah's eyes locked onto a small silver bell hanging on the inside of a window.
 A small look to the side showed that the bell would be easily seen from the training grounds.
 That asshole…

 Run.
 Run.
 Run.
 Run as fast as you can.
-Noah sprinted up a hill but a puff of smoke inches away from him made him stagger back in shock.
+Noah broke away from the other without so much as a word and ran like hell.
+He sprinted up a hill but a puff of smoke inches away from him made him stagger back in shock.
 He didn't stop to look and just kept running as fast as he could.
 He could hear Solon's laugh behind him.
 He had to get away.
 He had to run.
 No, not to the village.
 If he lost Solon in the village, he'd surely tear the place apart.
 He ran instead towards the coast.
 Sprinting onto the docks, he quickly hid in one of the ships.
 He had lost Solon.
 Solon wasn't following him anymore… Noah panted heavily as he felt the ship begin to move.
 The redhead hid himself in the cargo hold, watching through a small window as the land faded from view.

-Jay… He'd never see him again… Noah gripped the small silver bell in his hand and curled up in a corner, falling into a dreamless sleep.
+Jay… He'd never see him again… Noah gripped the small silver bell in his hand and curled up in a corner, feeling mentally and physically exhausted.
+Eventually, despite all of his panic and regrets, he fell into a dreamless sleep.
 Then… He woke up.
-Fire.
-Screaming.
-The water was already up to his waist.
+People were screaming, the air felt thick, his feet were wet...
+There was a fire.
 Noah gasped and realized the ship was sinking.

 He floated limp in the water as black began to fade into his vision.
-Then.. a shadow.
+Then... there was a shadow.
 It looked like a huge ship… A few more bubbles of air escaped from Noah's mouth as he finally lost consciousness.

 It was a few days later before Jay could continue his duties.
 His Master had gracefully given him a break to heal up, although his threat of no food still stood the day after.
 During this time, Jay had seen neither hide nor hair of Noah… The fact pained him, but, it had been what he wanted, wasn't it?